Algoteers/Improvement-Proposals/README.md

 At this repo you will find the full history of improvement proposals not only for the software but also for any other aspect of the project.

+## Proposals

+Find at the root of this repo the different proposals.

 ## Workflow

 The rules are very simple.